-The Grand Master Fiddler Championship was the idea of Perry Felton Harris, M.D., D.D.S, Colonel U.S.A.F. and had its origins in the mid-1950’s when Dr. Harris was in school at the University of North Carolina at Chapel Hill.
+The Grand Master Fiddler Championship was the brainchild of Perry Felton Harris, M.D., D.D.S, F.A.C.S., Colonel U.S.A.F. and had its origins in the mid-1950’s when Dr. Harris was in school at the University of North Carolina at Chapel Hill.

 After practicing Dentistry in Pinehurst, N.C. for two years, Dr. Harris decided to move to Nashville to study Otolaryngology at Vanderbilt University Medical School.
-While at Vanderbilt, he became Chief Resident and taught and practiced Medicine at Vanderbilt for many years.
+While at Vanderbilt, he became Chief Resident and taught and practiced medicine at Vanderbilt and Baptist Hospital (now St. Thomas Midtown) for many years.

 Over the years, Dr. Harris became known as the “Opry Doc” a nickname Roy Acuff gave that stuck.
 Dr. Harris

 Another friendship developed when Dr. Harris met E.W.
 “Bud” Wendell.
 Bud was a very successful executive with National Life & Accident Insurance, the parent company of WSM and the Grand Ole Opry.
-Bud had taken over as the manager of the Opry and he rose through the ranks to become the CEO.
+Bud had taken over as the manager of the Opry and he rose through the ranks to become the CEO of National Life.
 Their friendship would be critical to the Grand Master Fiddler Championship’s beginning.
+Bud was the CEO of National Life in 1974 and his vision and drive helped save the Ryman Auditorium from being torn down by city leaders of the time.
+He deserves a lot of credit for saving the mother church of country music that is now known worldwide as the centerpiece of Nashville tourism and one of the top music venues in America.

 Re-establishment of the contest had been under discussion since 1997.
 In March 2004, Howard Harris and Ed Carnes formed the Grand Master Fiddler Championship, Inc. as a Tennessee non-profit corporation.
 The Corporation applied for and was awarded United States Internal Revenue Service 501(c)(3) status as a charitable and education corporation in July 2004.
 This status marks a major milestone in our progress and allows us to build on our rich history and tradition.
 It will also allow us to seek and engage sponsorships that otherwise would have been excluded from the organization.